Victory in the Pacific Day Commemoration

 1300 679 775

-Victory in the Pacific Day (VP Day) commemorates the cessation of hostilities in the Second World War, 15 August 1945.
-76 years later we gather to remember and respect all those Australians that served during the Second World War; those who gave the ultimate sacrifice; those who returned and were forever scarred; and those who cared for our veterans.
+79 years later, on 15 August 2024 we encourage you to remember and respect all those Australians that served during the Second World War; those who gave the ultimate sacrifice; those who returned and were forever scarred; and those who cared for our veterans.